jpuli/pqvp/README.md

 ![QualApps, Inc.](https://github.com/jpuli/pqvp/blob/master/QualApps%2C%20Inc.png)

 ## QualApps’ ADPQ Submission
-QualApps is thankful for the opportunity to submit a rsponse to RFI# CDT–PQVP–0118.
+QualApps is thankful for the opportunity to submit a response to RFI# CDT–PQVP–0118.
 In a short timeframe, QualApps mobilized a multi-disciplinary team to review this RFI and rapidly respond.
 We are pleased with the outcome and hope that the Department of Technology is equally pleased with our Working Prototype and Technical Approach.

 ## [Link to DAAS  Web Application ](http://daas.qualapps.com/)

 This application is fully responsive and complies with ADA guidelines.
 It is best viewed in Chrome or FireFox, but will function in Edge or IE. We created three users, each with a different role: Jessica (Admin), Harvey (Creator), and Mike (Viewer).
-To review this web-application and evaluate the functionlity, use any of these personas.
+To review this web-application and evaluate the functionality, use any of these personas.

 ## Managing Product Development